-My coming soon to me future: too very near, stop working, viewing the various pits of life, ending work face, dazzled, it's an ace, having no job, retirement; isn't great for me: in a race.
+My coming soon to me future: stop working too very near, viewing the various pits of life, face the end of duties, be dazzled, an ace: having no job, retirement, isn't great for me, in a race.

-This reality fate has laid a trap, it's placed to bust any man, intending it to kill, cut it's timeless evil, taking a death thrust, rippling this dramatic fear; deeply it shears: in once able bones rust.
+This reality which fate has laid a trap, is placed to bust any man; intending it to kill, cut it's timeless evil, taking a death thrust: rippling this dramatic fear, deeply it shears, in once able bones rust.

-My life's treasure, on this dated, yet-to-be-sunk ship, hid in a chamber, with this ax, to cut, towering in one hand, slice someone's neck, across there, a rip; dip: a sentenced fate.
+My life's treasure, on this dated, yet-to-be-sunk ship; hid I'm in a chamber, with this ax, to cut, towering in one hand: slice someone's neck, across there, a rip; dip, a sentenced fate.

-This brainless, darkened state is not directly conscious for good, inside a tangled cage, wet, damp, filthy prison, knotted, resettled, final destiny wrangled; it is a frozen corpse: a mangled set to death.
+This brainless, darkened state is not directly conscious for good, inside a tangled cage, in a wet, damp, filthy prison, knotted, resettled, into final destiny wrangled; it is a frozen corpse: a mangled step to death.

 Everybody has a truth, told wisdom, conveying your destiny, sown life, trapped in, being a fool, sent into hell, having full rent, within to play, bent sad gift: seeing fact full age.